Committees

 com.wastewaterprocess.chair@fwea.org

-Water Resources, Reuse and Resiliency (WR3)
+Water Resources, Reuse and Resiliency Committee

 The Water Resources, Reuse and Resiliency (WR3) Committee grew out of the One Water concept when the Water Reuse and Integrated Water Resources Committees merged.
-The mission of the Committee is to provide a platform for innovative discussions in the field of water reuse, integrated water resources, water supply, water conservation and resiliency by providing technical education and professional development programs for Association members through seminars, workshops, and access to technical experts in these fields.
-The committee meets regularly by teleconference to discuss technical and regulatory issues and events happening in the community, and holds a technical seminar and/or a technical round table yearly.
-The WR3 committee also publishes a quarterly electronic newsletter - The Droplet.
+The mission of the Committee is to provide a platform for innovative discussions in the field of water reuse, integrated water resources, water supply, water conservation, and resiliency by providing technical education and professional development programs for Association members through seminars, workshops, and access to technical experts in these fields.

 Madeline.Kender@kimley-horn.com